Homemailto:info@aim-digest.comInformationInformation

 • Liver Cirrhosis - Cirrhosis of the liver, a result of heavy drinking, makes you more vulnerable to liver cancer.

-• Folate - Alcohol drinkers tend to have lower levels of folate, an important vitamin that helps our cells produce new DNA correctly.
+• Folate - Folate is an important vitamin found in whole grain cereals and green leafy vegetables that helps our cells produce new DNA correctly.
 Some studies have found that cancer is more common in people with low levels of folate in their blood.

 However, the diseases where alcohol poses ‘significant risk’ at moderate levels of consumption are rare with the exception of breast cancer and for drinkers who also smoke.
 The four leading cancers in the UK are prostate, lung, colon and breast cancers (4% female deaths UK).
 As with most issues regarding alcohol – it is the quantity that is drunk which is important – drinking at meal times is best and avoiding binge drinking.